Radiation Therapy – Side Effects

 Redness to the skin can occur around the second week of treatment.
 This is followed by ulceration of the skin surface, known as moist desquamation.
 This is irritating to your pet, and most animals will try to lick and scratch at the area.
 It is VERY important to prevent self-trauma with an Elizabethan collar (E-collar) as this increases the risk of delayed healing and infection.
 The skin reactions will get worse through the end of radiation therapy and may be most severe AFTER radiation therapy is completed.
 In some animals, skin effects do not begin to develop until radiation therapy is done.
 The skin will heal in the 2‑4 weeks after the effects are at their worst if there are no complications (infection, steroid usage, and certain systemic diseases).
 The skin may continue to be thinner or thicker than normal, and the skin pigment may be darker or lighter than normal.

 Do NOT apply petroleum-based ointments to the skin.
 Animals tend to lick ointments off, and this can contribute to the severity of early effects.
-Ointments left on during the radiation treatment can also make effects worse.
+Ointments left on during the radiation treatment can also make the effects worse.
 Consult with your oncologist before applying ANY topical treatments to radiation sites.
 If side effects are severe or markedly painful, your radiation oncologist may prescribe a specific topical agent to be administered at home, or may recommend recheck exams and side effect treatment while you’re pet is anesthetized.

 The hair in and around the radiation field may be shaved to mark the radiation field and to allow close monitoring for side effects.
 If the hair is not shaved, it will usually fall out during the third week of treatment.
 Hair will usually regrow in 3‑6 months, but this may vary with the seasonal coat growth seen in some breeds of dogs and cats.
 The hair can grow back in a different color or texture.
 In some patients, the hair loss in the radiation field is permanent.

-Cats are generally more resistant to radiation effects of the skin.
+Cats are generally more resistant to the radiation effects of the skin.
 Most cats will have hair loss and dry flaking of the skin which may itch.
 It is still important to prevent your cat from further irritating the area (E-collar).

 Lymphedema

 A small percentage of patients who have radiation around the entire circumference of a limb can develop swelling and edema of the limb distal (or farther away from the body) to the radiation field.
 This occurs many weeks to a few months after treatment.
 Radiation can damage the vessels, called lymphatics, which clean up any liquid that leaks out of blood vessels.
 If these vessels are damaged, fluid builds up in the tissues and looks like swelling.
 This can cause increased pressure in the limb and discomfort for the patient.
 The treatment for this swelling, called lymphedema, is physical therapy and pain medications.
-Notify your radiation oncologist if you notice persistant, uncomfortable swelling in your pet’s limb.
+Notify your radiation oncologist if you notice persistent, uncomfortable swelling in your pet’s limb.

 Oral Cavity (Mouth)